dizhaung/logzilla.github.io/_posts/2017-05-16-downloads-to-dashboards-in-minutes.md

  Within minutes after installing and pointing your network and server events to the LogZilla server, you will have visibility into what is really going on in your environment.

- Have you ever considered what your job would be like if you could look at one interface to see the data from entires infrastructure...in real-time?
+ Have you ever considered what your job would be like if you could look at one interface to see the data from your entire infrastructure? **In real-time**?

  What about querying across all that data...in seconds?